vickynovlani/nops-docs/pages/Workload/MAP/automated-tagging-for-aws-map.md

 Once you click **Yes**, nOps will redirect you to AWS, where you will tag the selected resources. nOps will pre-fill **Tag Key**, **Tag Value**, and **ARN,** which is some of the information required to tag the selected resource.

-To successfully tag a resource in AWS, you (the customer) will need two permissions from your AWS Admin – permission for the selected resources and the permission to tag resources.
+To successfully tag a resource in AWS, you will need access to the account the resources reside in and permission to use System Manager to tag the selected resources.

 * * *